elki-project/elki-project.github.io/tutorial/spatial_distance_functions.md

 Implementing the distance
 -------------------------

 First of all, we will implement the regular distance function.
-To minimize the amount of work we need to do, we will use the most specific abstract base class: [AbstractNumberVectorDistanceFunction](/releases/release0.7.5/javadoc/de/lmu/ifi/dbs/elki/distance/distancefunction/AbstractNumberVectorDistanceFunction.html) which is good for distance functions that have continuous numerical vectors as input and return double valued results.
+To minimize the amount of work we need to do, we will use the most specific abstract base class: [AbstractNumberVectorDistance](/releases/current/javadoc/elki/distance/AbstractNumberVectorDistance.html) which is good for distance functions that have continuous numerical vectors as input and return double valued results.

 {% highlight java %}
 package tutorial;

-import de.lmu.ifi.dbs.elki.distance.distancefunction.AbstractNumberVectorDistanceFunction;
+import elki.distance.AbstractNumberVectorDistance;

-public class BrayCurtisDistanceFunction extends AbstractNumberVectorDistanceFunction {
+public class BrayCurtisDistance extends AbstractNumberVectorDistance {
   @Override
   public double distance(NumberVector v1, NumberVector v2) {
     // TODO